Miksus/rocketry/docs/user_guide/parameters.rst

 ---------

-Arguments represent simply the value of a parameter key-value pair.
-However, how the value is actually determined can be anything.
+Arguments represent simply the value of a parameter key-value pair, parameters themselves.
+How the value is actually determined can be anything.
 For example, the parameter value can depend on the the task it is being put to, some external resources or the state of the scheduler.
 The same argument object can